New AI Code Agent for Jupyter Notebooks is now available! Download for free

 How do I dilute 30% vinegar to 5%?

-What units can I use for vinegar dilution?
+What units can I use?

-Does the dilution change the amount of acetic acid present?
+Does dilution change total acetic acid?

 Is diluted vinegar safe for cleaning and food use?